-I awoke this morning while it was still dark outside and the house was quiet.
+I awakened this morning while it was still dark outside and the house was quiet.
 I have always been an early riser.
-The old, well-known proverb “Early to bed and early to rise, makes a man healthy, wealthy and wise,” my son-in-law Ben quoted to me while we were on family vacation in Utah last summer floated through my mind as I sauntered down the stairs.
-Ben had noticed my sleeping habits while we were on vacation and was thrilled to see that they resulted in a big, beautiful breakfast buffet which awaited him each morning.
+As I sauntered down the stairs, the old, well-known proverb “Early to bed and early to rise, makes a man healthy, wealthy and wise,” my son-in-law, Ben, quoted to me while we were on family vacation in Utah last summer floated through my mind.
+Ben had noticed my sleeping habits while we were on vacation and was thrilled to see that they resulted in a beautiful breakfast buffet awaiting him each morning.

 Morning is the time when my thinking is the clearest and I can accomplish the most.
 I look forward to the quiet moments in the morning that I get to spend with God praying and studying.
 It’s the time of day when I feel closest to Him.

 This morning, as per my usual routine, I headed straight for the kitchen to make the coffee.
-I pulled the Folgers Breakfast Blend out of the coffee cabinet, grabbed my latest creamer of choice from the refrigerator which right now is Coffee Mate Snickers flavor, and began filling the coffee pot with water.
-I don’t know about you but I love my morning coffee.
-It is oftentimes the first thing on my mind when I wake up in the morning and sometimes the last thing on my mind when I fall asleep at night.
+I pulled the Folgers Breakfast Blend out of the coffee cabinet, grabbed the Coffee Mate Snickers flavor from the refrigerator, and began filling the coffee pot with water.
+I love my morning coffee.
+It is oftentimes the first thing on my mind when I awaken in the morning and the last thing on my mind when I fall asleep at night.

-As I sat at my kitchen table and drank my morning cup of sunshine, I began googling “Bible studies for special needs parents” in an attempt to find material we could study for Moms’ Group.
-I stopped on one Bible study in particular titled “Held: Learning to Live in God’s Grip,” and as I was reading about it, an unexpected wave of sadness swept over me and the tears started to fall that even my morning cup of sunshine couldn’t chase away.
+As I sat at my kitchen table and drank my morning cup of sunshine, I began googling “Bible studies for special needs parents” in an attempt to find material we could study for the Moms’ Group that I lead.
+I stopped on one Bible study in particular titled “Held: Learning to Live in God’s Grip.”
+As I was reading, an unexpected wave of sadness swept over me and the tears started to fall that even my morning cup of sunshine couldn’t chase away.
 I had been slapped in the face with the reminder that I was no longer the mom of a child with special needs.

-In the midst of my sorrow, I remembered the words spoken from one of the moms at a previous meeting.
-“This is temporary!
+In the midst of my sorrow, I remembered the words spoken from one of the moms at a previous meeting: “This is temporary!
 This is temporary!” she exclaimed.
 A sentence with just three words, but for those of us who are suffering, what a profound sentence it is.
-I then embarked on a quest that morning to find Bible verses to comfort me and remind me about the short-term nature of life’s pain and suffering.
-This is what I found:
+I then embarked on a quest that morning to find Bible verses to comfort and remind me about the short-term nature of life’s pain and suffering.
+Below are the verses I found:

 2 Corinthians 4:18 So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.